About the Grierson Awards

 Established in 1972, the Griersons are the biggest event in the UK documentary calendar.
 The awards recognise and celebrate documentaries from Britain and abroad that have made a significant contribution to the genre and that demonstrate quality, integrity, creativity, originality and overall excellence.

-Entries for the 2016 awards will be accepted from 1 April 2016.
-The closing date is 31 May 2016.
-Documentaries eligible for the awards must have been screened during the qualifying period 1 May 2015 - 30 April 2016.
+Entries for the 2018 awards will be accepted from 3 April 2018.
+The closing date for entries is 31 May 2018.
+Documentaries eligible for the awards must have been screened during the qualifying period 1 June 2017 - 31 May 2018.

-The Grierson Awards Ceremony will take place on the evening of Monday, 7 November at The Mermaid, Blackfriars, London.
+The Grierson Awards Ceremony will take place on the evening of Monday, 5th November at The Queen Elizabeth Hall, Southbank, London.

-Duplicates of the Grierson Award may be purchased by winning programme makers and broadcasters at £250 each (+ VAT and P&P); duplicates of certificates for winning and nominated films may be purchased by programme makers and broadcasters at £30 each (+ VAT).
+Duplicates of the Grierson Award may be purchased by winning programme makers and broadcasters at £250 each (+ VAT and P&P); duplicates of certificates for winning and nominated films may be purchased at £30 each (+ VAT).
+Download an order form here.